 The transfer of the 100% equity interest to us was registered and approved by relevant PRC government authorities on October 25, 2004.
 In October 2004, our \$2.2 million promissory note to Mr. Wang was canceled and Mr. Wang's \$2.6 million promissory note was reduced by \$2.2 million.
 Mr. Wang paid the \$400,000 balance of the promissory note in November 2004.
-As of December 31, 2005, Mr. Wang still owed us accrued interests on the \$2.6 million promissory note in the amount of \$156,468.
-The management chose to conservatively value the amount owing and set up a 100% provision for it in 2005.
+Subsequent to 2006 year end, Mr. Wang paid us accrued interests on the \$2.6 million promissory note in the amount of \$156,468.

 At the time of the above equity interest transfer from Mr. Wang to us, Tangshan Yian owed to China High Tech Investment Co., Ltd. a loan in the principal amount of RMB 9 million that occurred in 2001 and 2002.
 In 2005, Tangshan Yian agreed to pay China High Tech Investment an aggregate amount of RMB 10.8 million comprising the RMB 9 million principal amount of the loan and a RMB 1.8 million funding fee, in two equal installments by September 30, 2005 and December 31, 2005, respectively.
 Tangshan Yian further agreed, if it fails to make either of these two loan installment payments, to pay China High Tech Investment a default penalty at 0.1% of the aggregate outstanding loan balance per day.
-So far the only payment Tangshan Yian made to China High Tech Investment was RMB 2 million in November 2005.
+As of December 31, 2006, the balance is RMB 4 million principal and RMB 1.8 million accrued interest.
+We have fully repaid these amounts in 2007.